your one-stop certification solution!

 Your One-Stop Certification Solution.

-Preparation of application documents and communication with the authorities
+Application preparation and communication with the authorities

-Handling of product tests in Korea
+Arrangement for all product tests in Korea

-Advice on marking of your products
+Advice on the marking of your products

 Information about product-specific regulatory changes